omarceloribeiro/spfxblazorwebpart/CONTRIBUTING.md

 ## Naming conventions

 ### C#
 Please use C# naming convention.
 PascalCase for Class, methods, and public properties.
 CamelCase for private fields.
 Please use _ for private variables within a class

 ### Javascript
 Please use Javascript naming conventions, camelCase.

+## Formats
+* Add blank line betwen methods
 # Procedure

 ## Existing issues
 Just choose an issue to solve and implent the solution. please assign yourself to the issue to otherpeople know that someone is working on that.

 ## New issues
 To inform something is not working, just create a new issue describing what is hapenning.

 ## New Features
 For new features, please submit a new issue, or just add on comment somewhere, if the feature dont require to change the core files, or core template, and is generic enoguh for a generic start project, so it can be implemented.